 Are you ready when asked by your clients to provide your statement of Satisfactory Assurances?

 Checking off your Business Associate requirements, including those listed in the OCR’s fact sheet, is very easy with EZClaim’s trusted HIPAA Compliance Experts, Live Compliance.

-First, it is most important that all Business Associates and Vendors have proof of Satisfactory Assurance at least annually, as well as Business Associate Agreement outlining their roles, functions and notification requirements.
+First, it is most important that all Business Associates and Vendors have proof of Satisfactory Assurance at least annually, as well as a Business Associate Agreement outlining their roles, functions, and notification requirements.